Lynndz3/lynndz3/README.md

 ### A little background

-During my 5+ year stint as a Product Manager, I was always jealous of the developers.
-They didn't just _talk_ about new products and features, they _built_ them!

-As I gained more clout as a PM, I was asked to step away from the dev team & technical strategy so I could focus on the long-term product vision.
-This was not what I wanted.

-I wanted to strategize on implementation architecture.
-I wanted to problem solve.
-So I took a step back from my product career in 2022 to learn to code.
+I've been a Technical Product Manager for over 5 years.
+But in Oct 2022, I took a step back from product to learn computer science and programming!
+It was an itch I needed to scratch, and I'm so glad that I did.

 ### Blog posts